Hypervisors vs Containers: What is the Difference?

 • Running multiple operating systems on a single host: Hypervisors are well-suited for environments where multiple operating systems are required on a single physical host.

-• Testing and development environments: Hypervisors can be used to create isolated environments for testing and development purposes.
+• Testing and development environments: Hypervisors can create isolated environments for testing and development purposes.

 • Legacy applications: Some older applications may only be compatible with specific operating systems, and using a hypervisor allows them to be run on modern hardware.